estuary/flow/site/docs/concepts/storage-mappings.md

----
-description: How Flow persists collections in cloud storage
----

 # Storage Mappings

 A storage mapping defines how Flow should persist the documents of collections into cloud storage locations, such as a user’s S3 bucket.
 When you first set up Flow, a default storage mapping is created for you, in which all collections will be stored by default.
 However, you can also override this default for one or more collections by specifying a storage mapping in your catalog specification.